mls-m5/medit/README.md

        - [ ] Open interactions in console as standard (but add option to open in current editor)
    - [ ] Support backspace characters for popen
    - [ ] Make Popenstream support colors in linux
+- [ ] Lsp-plugin
+    - [ ] Lsp-plugin diagnostics
+       - [ ] Command that prints state of lsp-server and also command flags for current document
+    - [ ] Fix: Lsp urli-s with special characters is not handled properly
+    - [ ] Add refactor function (alt+return)

 # Prioritized changes
 - [ ] Faster navigation